 — Burna Boy (@burnaboy) October 1, 2018

-“When it comes to money, I dey concentrate”, Burna sings, exemplifying a common mentality weaved into the life of every Nigeria: the hustle for money.
+“When it comes to money, I dey concentrate”, Burna sings, exemplifying a common mentality weaved into the life of every Nigerian: the hustle for money.
 Even Burna’s brag to unknown rivals about his pedigree and status don’t feel out of place with how the average Nigerian motive for seeking wealth is to flex on “haters”.
-Considering this context for “Ye”, its no surprise that Burna ended up with a hip-hop inspired music video with models, visible opulence and bright lights.
+Considering this context for “Ye”, its no surprise that Burna ended up with a hip-hop-inspired music video with models, visible opulence and bright lights.
 If there is any reason to seriously consider “Ye” as a new Burna anthem, it’s because it embraces the anathema of every self-interest seeking seemingly “good-natured” Nigerian.
 Many fans will still disagree but it is the most Nigerian portrayal of a very Nigerian story.

 See Burna Boy in “Ye” video below.